 "... writing or drawings scribbled, scratched, or sprayed illicitly on a wall or other surface in a public place."

-so strictly speaking this should probably not be described as graffiti since it was clearly not done illicitly.
-That said it does "fit" how I think of graffiti and so that is how I am describing this 2013 art work by EDGE on a wall at the Marché Dauphin that includes the Saint-Ouen Futuro among super heroes and cartoons in a composition titled "In Art We Trust".
+So, strictly speaking, the second photo should probably not be described as graffiti since it was clearly not done illicitly.
+That said it does "fit" how we think of graffiti and so that is how we are describing this 2013 art work by EDGE on a wall at the Marché Dauphin that includes the Saint-Ouen Futuro among super heroes and cartoons in a composition titled "In Art We Trust".

-This week I was able to add yet another postcard showing this Futuro back in its "CNIT days" to my collection of "Things Futuro".
+This week we added another postcard showing this Futuro back in its "CNIT days" to our collection of "Things Futuro".
 In this case you do need extremely good eyes or a magnifying glass to actually see the Futuro.
 The CNIT is left center of the postcard with the Futuro just visible to the right of the CNIT.
 The second image below is a closer view of this area of the postcard where the Futuro is a little clearer.

-This past week I added another postcard featuring this Futuro during its time located outside the CNIT [Centre Des Nouvelles Industries Et Technologies] in La Défense in Paris, France to my collection.
-Interestingly the image is the one that featured on the multi-view postcard I added back in July.
+This past week we added another postcard featuring this Futuro during its time located outside the CNIT (Centre Des Nouvelles Industries Et Technologies) in La Défense in Paris, France to our collection.
+Interestingly the image is the one that featured on the multi-view postcard we added back in July.

-This postcard which was added to my collection this week is a multi view card featuring various views of the Hauts De Seine suburban area of Paris.
+Also this week we were able to add this postcard to our collection of "Things Futuro"; a multi view card featuring various views of the Hauts De Seine suburban area of Paris.
 Among the views is one of Puteaux which shows Futuro outside the CNIT.
 The postcard itself is undated but the postmark indicates it was mailed 112988.

-This week I was able to acquire this additional set of four photos also by Jean Ribière.
+This week we were able to acquire this additional set of four photos also by Jean Ribière.
 As with the earlier prints these are certified and signed by the Fond Jean Ribière and the Clement Cividino Gallery.

 The photos are large format prints on 19.5" by 15.5 inch heavy duty photo stock.
-The images themselves are 12.5" by 12.5" [with the exception of one which is 15.25" by 12.5"] which will allow for a nice mat without obscuring any part of the actual photo when I eventually get around to framing them.
+The images themselves are 12.5" by 12.5" (with the exception of one which is 15.25" by 12.5") which will allow for a nice mat without obscuring any part of the actual photo when we eventually get around to framing them.

-I was recently able to add a couple of great photos from the Fond Jean Ribière to my collection of "Things Futuro".
-The photos are limited edition [1/5] prints from the original negatives of two Jean Ribière shots of this Futuro as it appeared outside the CNIT [Centre Des Nouvelles Industries Et Technologies] in La Défense in Paris, France in 1972.
+We were recently able to add a couple of great photos from the Fond Jean Ribière to our collection of "Things Futuro".
+The photos are limited edition (1/5) prints from the original negatives of two Jean Ribière shots of this Futuro as it appeared outside the CNIT (Centre Des Nouvelles Industries Et Technologies) in La Défense in Paris, France in 1972.